cubewhy/qbychat-vibe-coding/API_SPEC.md

 Current user leaves the chat.
 Direct chats cannot be left (delete instead) and return 405.
 Owners must transfer ownership before leaving; otherwise 409.

 Response 200: empty

+### POST /api/chats/{chat_id}/transfer-ownership

+Transfer ownership to another participant.
+Only owner can do this.
+Owner remains as admin.

+Request:
+{"user_id":"uuid"}

+Response 200: empty
+403: forbidden
+404: user not found or not a participant

 ### POST /api/chats/{chat_id}/clear_messages